mplough/mplough.github.io/_posts/2020-07-25-digital-piano-midi-with-logic-pro.md

 control ok because thru is filtered](/assets/midi - local control filtered thru.png)

-The need to turn local control off when using Logic and to turn it back on when using the digital piano standalone can get annoying.
-Logic may also introduce a slight delay when processing MIDI messages, which can also get annoying.
+The need to turn local control off when using Logic and to turn it back on when using the digital piano standalone can be tedious.
+Logic may also introduce a slight delay when processing MIDI messages, which can throw off the performer.

 To work around these issues, we can stop Logic from passing MIDI messages through.
 In this configuration, Logic will listen for MIDI messages when